sbabovic/cytometRy/README.md

 ======================

-Have you completed everything in the [Before you start] section(https://github.com/sbabovic/cytometRy/blob/master/README.md#before-you-start)?
+Have you completed everything in the [Before you start](https://github.com/sbabovic/cytometRy/blob/master/README.md#before-you-start) section?
 Yes?
 Good!

 This document will be made up of a couple of parts: [Part I](https://github.com/sbabovic/flow-cytometry-using-R/blob/master/README.md#part-i) and [Part II](https://github.com/sbabovic/flow-cytometry-using-R/blob/master/README.md#part-ii).